DeloitteDigitalUK/TIL/README.md

 For new TILs, watch this repo or follow [@dd_TIL](https://twitter.com/dd_TIL) on Twitter.

-They TIL idea is heavily inspired by [Thoughtbot](https://github.com/thoughtbot/til).
+The TIL idea is heavily inspired by [Thoughtbot](https://github.com/thoughtbot/til).

 © 2015 Deloitte Digital